lijok/docs/decision-records/0-record-decisions.md

 - Decision
 - Consequences

 Titles are short, to the point, and written as a call to action where possible.
 For example, `Use Mutual Auth for cross-system auth`, `No team names in asset identifiers`, etc. Some decisions may describe a specification, such as, what code style to use, or how often a bug bounty reward scheme should be reviewed.
-Titles of such decisions cannot always be expressed as a call to action.
+Such decisions cannot always be summarized into a single, simple call to action suitable for a title.
 In such cases, the titles should indicate the type of specification, e.g. `Python Code Style`, `Bug bounty reward scheme review cadence`.

 Context section describes the forces at play, including business, technological, political, social, and project local.
 These forces are probably in tension, and should be called out as such.
 The language in this section is value-neutral.
 It is simply describing facts.